The Corruption of the United Nations

 In addition, during the period of sanctions on Iraq (1991-2003), investigation shows that about 12 percent of Iraqi oil was available for smuggling, which produced nearly $11 billion in additional income.
 This oil was sold at below-market rates—outside the oil-for-food program—to Jordan, Syria, Turkey and Egypt, as well as private entities.

 In total, the report identified $12.8 billion termed “illicit income,” not including interest.
-And that is just what Iraq managed to skim off in this scandal.
+And that is only what Iraq managed to skim off in this scandal.

-The idea that a humanitarian program has ties to a global network of terror financially administered by Saddam Hussein with the complicity of UN officials should have been a top news story!
+The fact that a humanitarian program had ties to a global network of terror financially administered by Saddam Hussein with the complicity of UN officials should have been a top news story!
 But when the evidence began surfacing in April last year, it was quickly overshadowed by the Abu Ghraib prison scandal.

-After all, no one can really express shock that Saddam Hussein would steal from a humanitarian program.
-The story is that the UN not only let it happen, but actually had its officials actively participating in the graft.
+No one can really be shocked that Saddam Hussein would steal from a humanitarian program.
+The story is that the UN not only let it happen, but also actually had its officials actively participating in the graft.

-This program was run by a UN official: Benon Sevan, who the Volcker report identifies repeatedly as having failed to fulfill his duty regarding oil-for-food.
-In fact, as the head of the program, he “compromised his position by secretly soliciting and financially benefitting from Iraqi oil allocations during the course of the program” (Volcker, op. cit.).
+This program was run by a UN official: Benon Sevan, whom the Volcker report identifies repeatedly as having failed to fulfill his duty regarding oil-for-food.
+In fact, as head of the program, Sevan “compromised his position by secretly soliciting and financially benefitting from Iraqi oil allocations during the course of the program” (Volcker, op. cit.).

-As problems were reported to the UN deputy secretary general and Secretary General Kofi Annan himself, these individuals failed to address them—or even to acknowledge that real problems existed.
-The Iraqi official in charge of auditing the scandal was killed, courtesy of a bomb strapped to his car.
-Iraqi theft continued.
+As problems were reported to the UN deputy secretary general and Secretary General Kofi Annan himself, these individuals essentially ignored or dismissed them.
+Then, further hindering the probe, the Iraqi official in charge of auditing the scandal was killed, courtesy of a bomb strapped to his car.